-This requirement applies to office buildings, educational buildings and residential buildings designated for elderly people requiring care.
+This requirement applies to educational buildings, office buildings, and residential buildings designated for elderly people requiring care.

 Rooms that risk overheating must be identified and evaluated for compliance according to Tables 32 and 33.
-This must be verified through dynamic simulations with minimum one hour resolution of the average operative temperature on a room basis during the months from April to October.
-Parameters for the simulation are given in Appendix 12.
+This must be verified through dynamic simulations with a minimum one-hour resolution of the average operative temperature on a room basis during the months from April to October.
+Parameters for the simulation are given in Appendix 13.